This page includes information for school attendance officers on receiving a referral from a principal and issuing school attendance notices.

-A School Attendance Officer may also request further information from the principal to confirm this.
-This information will be necessary in the event a parent wishes to appeal a decision to send an Infringement Notice.
+An officer may also request further information from the principal to confirm this.
+This information will be necessary in the event a parent wishes to appeal a decision to issue an infringement notice.

-Principals are advised that the referral should be on the official form.
-However if a principal makes a referral by another method and includes all the required information, School Attendance Officers can accept this referral.
+The referral should be on the official form.
+However if a principal makes a referral by another method and includes all the required information, school attendance officers can accept this referral.

-Education and Training Reform Act 2006 to send a School Attendance Notice to a parent a School Attendance Officer must be satisfied that:
+To send a school attendance notice to a parent a school attendance officer must be satisfied that:

 - measures to improve the student’s attendance have been undertaken and been unsuccessful, or are inappropriate in the circumstances

-A School Attendance Notice should be accompanied by information about the importance of school attendance and the ramifications of failure to comply, see:
+A school attendance notice should be accompanied by information about the importance of school attendance and the consequences if they do not comply.
+See: